Zaibunis/library-agent-assignment/README.md

 Try asking the assistant:

-1. "Search for the book 'Atomic Habits'."
+1. "Harry Potter book availability?"

 2. "Is 'The Great Gatsby' available for member ID 123?"